AI for Teachers: A Complete Classroom Guide [2026]

 English and Literacy.
 AI generates differentiated reading comprehension questions from any text in seconds, creates model paragraphs at different GCSE grade boundaries, and produces vocabulary-building activities matched to reading age.
 A Year 9 English teacher in Leeds uses Claude to generate three model responses to a literature essay question (one at grade 4, one at grade 6, one at grade 8), then uses them as the basis for a class discussion about what makes writing effective.
 The AI does the generation; the teacher does the pedagogical thinking.

 Mathematics.
 AI creates problem sets that progress through difficulty levels, generates worked examples with step-by-step solutions, and produces diagnostic questions that target specific misconceptions.
 A primary maths lead uses ChatGPT to create "What's the same?
-What's different?" comparison tasks for fractions, then adapts them based on her knowledge of which pupils need concrete representations versus abstract notation.
-For guidance on managing pupil AI use and assessment design, see AI and academic integrity.
+What's different?" comparison tasks for fractions, then adapts them based on her knowledge of which learners need concrete representations versus abstract notation.
+For guidance on managing learner AI use and assessment design, see AI and academic integrity.

 AI reduces lesson planning time from hours to minutes, but the quality depends entirely on how specifically you prompt it.
 Vague requests produce generic plans.
 Specific prompts that include year group, prior knowledge, curriculum objectives and desired assessment evidence produce plans worth adapting.